govice/golinks/README.md

 # goLinks
-goLinks was created to realize a blockchain implementation in Go.
+goLinks was created to realize a blockchain implemented in Go.
 This project was created on the evening of 6/19/2017

 # Author: Kevin Gentile